ahmedsam007/NanoJet/Tools/DEPLOYMENT_GUIDE.md

    - App will quit and relaunch with new version

 4. **Verify New Version**:
-   - App menu → About IDMMac
+   - App menu → About NanoJet
    - Should show version 0.2.0

 ---